 Founded in Northern Italy in 1938, Scarpa is an old brand with a colorful history.
 They are known for their high-quality footwear throughout the world, with their gear being used by everyone from science explorers in Antarctica to US, French, Italian, and other military troops.

 Scarpa primarily focuses on creating shoes and boots for outdoor activities, like mountain climbing to trail hiking, but they also have a selection of casual/lifestyle shoes.

 One of their most highly rated pieces of footwear is their Zen shoe which they’ve created to function as a light hiking boot.
-Not only does the shoe look amazing but it also is incredibly durable and long lasting.
-Review upon review on numerous online retail websites show that the Zen is consistently rated as one of the best light hiking shoes on the market.
+Not only does the shoe look amazing but it also is incredibly durable and long-lasting.
+A review upon review on numerous online retail websites shows that the Zen is consistently rated as one of the best light hiking shoes on the market.

 After reading all this hype, we were excited to get our hands on our own pair to test.